DeepDiverGuy/django-swiftapi/README.md

 ### File Access Control

 - **Public files**: Accessible without authentication
-- **Private files**: Require authentication and ownership verification
+- **Private files**: Require authentication and if specified, ownership verification

 ### Using Your Own Validation
 It's super easy.
 Just define a function (`django-swiftapi` supports both sync & async) and put it into the dictionary variable `validator_funcs` like this: